tinbolw/sendtodiscord/README.md

 9. The program is now ready to render and upload replays.

 ## Notes
 - To cancel a render, "Show danser terminal?" must be checked in settings, and then Ctrl-C will exit danser when performed in a danser terminal.
-This may result in a temp video folder in the videos directory of the danser installation.
+This may result in a temp video folder left behind in the videos directory of the danser installation.
 - User configuration is stored at `%APPDATA%/sendtodiscord/`.
 - dansertodiscord was developed to work with version 0.11.0 of danser.
 Other versions may work, but have not been tested.
 ## Example Settings